 granuloma (Figs 4A to C).

-MRI orbit, PNS and brain was done 2 weeks after the first stage of debridement revealed a large residual lesion approximately 5.3 × 3.4 cm in maximum transverse dimensions and 6.8 cm in superoinferior extent in left
+MRI orbit, PNS and brain was done 2 weeks after the first stage of debridement revealed a large residual lesion approximately 5.3 × 3.4 cm in maximum transverse dimensions and 6.8 cm in supero-inferior extent on the left.